 - Medicare does not include dental, vision or hearing.

-- Admission Vs Observation – if you end up in hospital, make sure you know if you’ve been admitted or are there for observation as it can make a big difference in after care provision.
-If you have been admitted for at least 3 days, then Medicare will cover any subsequent rehab (e.g. physio).
+- Admission Vs Observation – if you end up in hospital, make sure you know if you’ve been admitted or are there for observation as it can make a big difference in after-care provision.
+If you have been admitted for at least 3 days, then Medicare should cover most subsequent care (e.g. skilled nursing facilities).
 If you were only there for observation (and thus considered an outpatient), then Medicare will not cover the cost.
-Ask – sometimes they wont even admit you if you ask!

-- Enrollment – as with all things health insurance there is a complicated and intimidating web of enrollment windows when you can apply.
-There’s too many for me to go into, but here’s a good summary/guide: .
-Essentially, to ensure you don’t suffer any period without coverage, you can enroll in Medicare in the three months running up to your 65th birthday and then for the three months that follow.
+- To ensure you don’t suffer any period without coverage, you can enrol in Medicare in the three months running up to your 65th birthday and then for the three months that follow.

 So, I don’t have to worry about a surprise, crippling medical bill?

 Hopefully!
-Whilst Medicare is pretty good in this regard – most physicians are “participating” which means they accept Medicare in full (i.e. they cannot request any further payment from you).
-Even the non-participating ones who can “” you are capped at 15% of the Medicare-approved payment amount (so for Part B, you’d be on the hook for up to 35% (20% copay +15% limiting charge).
+Medicare is pretty good in this regard – most physicians are “participating” which means they accept Medicare in full (i.e. they cannot request any further payment from you).
+Even the non-participating ones who can “balance bill” you are capped at 15% of the Medicare-approved payment amount (so for Part B, you’d be on the hook for up to 35% (20% copay +15% limiting charge).

-Honestly, the medical/health insurance situation here makes me really uncomfortable and researching for this blog did not help alleviate that feeling.
-Having said that, Medicare seems infinitely preferable to the pre-Medicare position which, even when covered by the most comprehensive private health insurance policy, leaves us at risk of receiving a devastating surprise bill for using an out of network provider or being balance billed tens or even hundreds of thousands of dollars.
+Honestly, the medical/health insurance situation in the US is bewildering and intimidating and researching for this blog did not help alleviate that feeling.
+Having said that, Medicare seems infinitely preferable to the pre-Medicare position which, even when covered by the most comprehensive private health insurance policy, leaves us at risk of receiving a devastating surprise bill for using an out-of-network provider or being balance billed tens or even hundreds of thousands of dollars.